 By R.L.
 Bynum

-On Nov.
-27, assuming the season is still going and there’s room for me in the press box, there will be no need for me to be crazy early and sneaky to get into the Kenan Stadium press box for Notre Dame’s visit to Chapel Hill.
+These days, there’s no need for me to be crazy early and sneaky to get into the Kenan Stadium press box when Notre Dame visits Chapel Hill.

 I was a kid growing up in Chapel Hill in 1975 and, of course, excited that the powerhouse Notre Dame football team was visiting Kenan Stadium for the first time since 1960.
 The problem was that I didn’t have a ticket.